dev-cycles/contextive/src/visualstudio/contextive/contextive/README.md

 * Internationalization support
 * Support for multiple contexts in separate repositories
 * Better support for key word identification in different languages (e.g. different syntax delimiters)

-## Extension Settings

-The extension does not currently support configuration.
-The glossary file _must_ be in `./contextive/definitions.yml` in your open folder.

 ## Known Issues